 Path numbers: 323, 305, 358

 Day 3 is really exciting but challenging so make sure to get a really good rest the night before.
-The first objective is via Ferrata Delle Bochette Centrali, one of my favourite intermediate via ferratas in the Dolomites!
+The first objective is via Ferrata Delle Bochette Centrali, one of my favorite intermediate via ferratas in the Dolomites.

 Starting with a series of ladders, followed by a course of ledges the route will carry you into the incredible landscape of the Dolomiti Brenta with beautiful rock formations.
 Via ferrata delle Bochette Centrali bears no. 305 and as per usual the whole traverse is signaled with painted red marks.

 In approximately 3 hours you will reach Rifugio Pedrotti, a great place to stop for a break and grab lunch before you continue with the second part of the day.

 From rifugio Pedrotii to rifugio Agostini, your accommodation for the night, you have to follow path no. 358.
 For the first 45 minutes of the hike, you will have Cima Tosa directly in front of you.

 Around one hour after leaving rifugio Pedrotti you will reach the Sella di Tossa pass.
 From here follow a series of well-protected ledges then descend down the stemples and ladders onto the Vedretta Di Ambiez glacier.

 Once again this is not the Mount Everest type of glacier for which you need special equipment to cross.
 A good pair of hiking boots and hiking poles for stability will do.
 There is no crevasse danger.

 From here it’s another 30 minutes down to the refuge following glacier moraines.
 Pay attention to the red marks!
 Just as we descended we got caught in a big rainstorm.
 With the visibility down we had trouble following the signs.
 My GPS definitely came in handy at the time.